ArshVermaGit/VTOP2.0/ROADMAP.md

-# VTOP 2.0 Roadmap 🗺️
+# CampusHub Roadmap 🗺️

 The future of campus management is here.
-This roadmap outlines the planned features and improvements for VTOP 2.0.
+This roadmap outlines the planned features and improvements for CampusHub.

 ## 🟢 Phase 1: Foundation Clean (Completed)